angular/angular-seed/README.md

 ## Testing

-There are two kinds of tests in the angular-seed application: Unit tests and End to End tests.
+There are two kinds of tests in the angular-seed application: Unit tests and end-to-end tests.

 ### Running Unit Tests